About the Maryland Center for History and Culture

 Meet your instructor, Ashlee.

-Ashlee Anderson is the Digital Learning Specialist at the Maryland Center for History and Culture in Baltimore, Maryland.
-She earned her bachelor’s degree from the University of Nebraska-Lincoln and her master’s degree from American University.
-When she’s not delivering virtual programs, Ashlee spends her days exploring the mid-Atlantic beaches.
+Ashlee Anderson is a public historian and the Digital Learning Manager at the Maryland Center for History and Culture.
+Throughout her career, she has worked at sites including the Mountain Man Museum in Pinedale, Wyoming and President Lincoln’s Cottage in Washington, D.C.
+She earned her bachelor’s degree in history from the University of Nebraska-Lincoln in 2015 and her master’s degree in public history from American University in 2018.

 Historical Viewpoints Collection

-After you learn more about national anthems, explore eras, holidays and traditions of the past with other classes in the Historical Viewpoints collection.
+After traveling back to the 1800s with the Maryland Center for History and Culture, explore eras, holidays and traditions of the past with other classes in the Historical Viewpoints collection.